The following song appears in the The Works of Roberts Burns, by Allan Cunningham, published in 1834, vol. 2, p. 430.

 The little of this song to which antiquity lays claim is so trifling that the whole may be said to be the work of Burns.
 The tenderness of Johnnie’s wife can only be fully felt by those who know that hause-lock wool is the softest and the finest of the fleece, and is shorn from the throats of sheep in the summer heat, to give them air, and keep them cool.

 Burns was born on 25 January 1759 and died on 21 July 1796.
 The song initially appeared in a manuscript from the latter year.
 Cunningham’s commentary proceeds with a description of the provisioning of Highland wool to the Lowlands at that time.
 If the present text were intended solely for inclusion in the facet of this blog relating to fabric production, I would cite it in full and then delve further into wool processing in Scotland when my perennial favorite, shepherd’s knitting (aka Scottish knitting), was in its heyday.
-However, one of the thoughts underlying this post is to see if a single essay can prove worthwhile both to readers with an interest in textile history and to those more focused on musical instruments.Continue reading “The Cardin’ o’t”
+However, one of the thoughts underlying this post is to see if a single essay can prove worthwhile both to readers with an interest in textile history and to those more focused on music and musical instruments.Continue reading “The Cardin’ o’t”